deroneriksson/python-wsi-preprocessing/docs/index.md

 `save` parameter is `True`, the various filter results will be saved to the file system.
 If the `display` parameter is `True`, the filter results will be displayed on the screen.
-The function returns a tuple consisting of the resulting NumPy array image and a dictionary of information that is used elsewhere for generating an HTML page to view the various filter results for multiple images, as we will see later.
+The function returns a tuple consisting of the resulting NumPy array image and a dictionary of information that is used elsewhere for generating an HTML page to view the various filter results for multiple slides, as we will see later.

 The `apply_filters_to_image()` function will create green channel, grays, red pen, green pen, and blue pen masks and combine these into a single mask using boolean ANDs.
 After this, small objects will be removed from the mask.